WojciechMatuszewski/programming-notes/aws-stuff.md

 - used internally when using **creation policies**.
 The `creation-policy` is the preffered way of using `wait conditions`.

+#### Mappings

+- this is a `key:value` structure that is designed to be used with `FindInMap` intrinsic function.

+* usually used in a context of AMI ids per region.

 ### AWS Glue

 - **serverless, fully managed EXTRACT TRANSFORM AND LOAD (ETL) service**